rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/SapHanaSystemConfigInput.md

   - Supported in v9.0+
       The authentication type for the SAP HANA system.
 - azureFeatureId: System.String
+  - Supported in v9.1+
-  - The Rubrik ID of the SAP HANA Azure Feature.
+      The Rubrik ID of the SAP HANA Azure Feature.
 - hostIds: list of System.Strings
   - Required.
 Supported in v5.3+
       The SAP HANA system hosts.